 London, UK, 28th April 2021- New research from inriver, the solution that empowers organizations to deliver revenue-driving product information management (PIM) across every customer touchpoint reveals that 97% of manufacturing businesses feel pressure to get products to market faster than last year due to the current market situation.

-The pressure to stay ahead is affecting the majority of businesses in the industry; 88% admitting they have changed their business model to compete in current market conditions.
+The pressure to stay ahead is affecting the majority of businesses in the industry; 88% admit they have changed their business model to compete in current market conditions.

 Being fast, being agile

 The biggest challenges when launching a new product to market are gathering product information (27%), followed by technological limitations (20%).
-Gathering the right product information is most challenging across the electricals and electronic sector (32%).
+Gathering the right product information is most challenging across the electrical and electronic sectors (32%).

 The time it takes to create and update product information was also identified as a top-three issue by 51% of respondents.
 It was also the number one challenge, coming before managing stakeholders and localizing information.